 Does Dog Shampoo Eliminate Dog Lice

 Bathing your dog may knock a few of the lice loose but may not be a permanent solution to your dog’s lice problem.
 Many medicated shampoos can help to reduce the itch temporarily, but without an insecticide or other pest-killing ingredient, regular dog shampoo will be ineffective.

-A good flea and tick shampoo, like this one from Zodiac, will contain the same or similar ingredients to the topical treatments, so a quick flea bath can help get rid of lice.
-However, shampoos often require more than one treatment to guarantee that all lice and eggs have been eliminated.
+A good flea shampoo and tick shampoo, like this one from Zodiac, will contain the same or similar ingredients to the topical treatments, so a quick flea bath can help dispose of lice.
+However, flea shampoo often requires more than one treatment to guarantee that all lice and eggs have been eliminated.

 Dog Lice Treatment Home Remedies

-Sometimes all the chemicals can seem scary, especially if you have a multiple pet household and are concerned about cross-contamination.
-The good news is that natural alternatives can help get rid of lice on dogs.
+Sometimes all the chemicals can seem scary, especially if you have a multiple-pet household and are concerned about cross-contamination.
+The good news is that natural alternatives can help dispose of lice on dogs.